campudus/tableaux/README.md

 ## Build & Test

 Tableaux uses gradle to build a so called **fat jar** which contains all runtime dependencies.
 You can find it in `build/libs/tableaux-fat.jar`.
 The gradle task `build` needs a running PostgreSQL and the `conf-test.json` must be configured correct.
+Requests in auth tests must contain an accessToken.
+For simplicity this accessToken is generated within a test helper with a hardcoded key pair.
+For the accessToken to match the pub key, the auth configuration for testing must always be the same as configured in `conf-test-example.json`.

 ```bash
 ./gradlew clean build